Faebbs/AutoLab_UMAP/README.md

    or download [dependencies](#requirementsdependencies) manually (not recommended)

 ## How to use
+Navigate into you're cloned directory and use the following command

 ___Required arguments:___
 ```
 --file -f               Path to CSV/TSV file containing phylogenetic profile